wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/step-by-step.rst

     <div class="accordion-section open">

 #.
 Run the Wazuh indexer ``indexer-init.sh`` script on `any` Wazuh indexer node to initialize the cluster.
-The initialization comprehends the configuration of the default ISM policies, the load of the new certificates information and the start of the single-node or multi-node cluster.
+Initialization includes configuring a default ISM policy, loading new certificate information, and starting the single-node or multi-node cluster.

    .. code-block:: console